NikhilGoli45/RedditStoryBot/README.md

 # RedditStoryBot
-Posts AI generated responses to writing prompts the r/WritingPrompts subreddit
+Posts AI generated responses to writing prompts in the r/WritingPrompts subreddit